KMsojib/Supervised-Machine-Learning-Regression-and-Classification/Linear Regression/Understanding Linear Regression.md

 A scatter plot with data points and the best-fit line represents the relationship between the independent and dependent variables.

 ---

-This explanation provides an overview of linear regression and its key concepts.
-Feel free to enhance or modify it for your GitHub repository!